pgadmin-org/pgadmin4/docs/en_US/database_dialog.rst

 * Select the strategy from the drop-down listbox in the *Strategy* field while creating a new database.
 This option is available from v15 and above.
 * Select the locale provider from the drop-down listbox in the *Locale Provider* field to set the default collation for this database.
-Possible values are: icu, libc.
+Possible values are: icu, libc and builtin.
-  This option is available from v15 and above.
+  This option is available from v15 and above. **Note:** The icu and libc options are available from v15 and builtin option is available from v17 onwards.
 * Select the collation order from the drop-down listbox in the *Collation* field.
 * Select the character classification from the drop-down listbox in the *Character Type* field.
 This affects the categorization of characters, e.g.